Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 They will grow in full sun to partial shade.
 In tropical areas, it is best to plant them in a spot where they will get afternoon shade to protect them from scorching afternoon temperatures.
 They prefer rich, well-drained soil with a pH of 6.1 to 7.5.
 They also need to be watered regularly, 1 to 1 ½ inches per week.

 Passion flowers are heavy feeders.
-Plan on fertilizing them every 4 to 6 weeks with a balanced fertilizer.
+Plan on fertilizing them every 4 to 6 weeks with a balanced fertilizer such as 10-10-10.

 How to Grow Passion Flowers in a Container